asynts/writer/Notes/Resolved/0013_mouse-click-not-registered.md

     However, I also copied the hidden `__is_mutable` property which remained false.

     I fixed this by adding a `make_mutable_copy` method that creates a copy and then changes this property.

+-   The problem was, that I mixed up `layout_node` and `layout_child_node` when computing the position of the child node.

+    That resolved the issue.